sovrynn/ecdo/5-TOOLS-DEV/README.md

 - https://solarsystemscope.com good online resources
 - https://ssd.jpl.nasa.gov/horizons is the go to for the best ephemeris data (used in many of these models, I'm sure).

+Site to look at discovered planetary formation instead of having to plug it into a stellar calendar: https://starwalk.space/en/news/what-is-planet-parade#when-will-5-to-7-planets-align-in-the-sky

 ## Search engine

 Google search tricks: